top of page

 At the moment, we are focusing on raising money for good causes.
 We have done bake sales to raise money and for medical equipment we organised a 'Santa Dash' which raised money for a heart defibrillator.
 We have also been looking at suggestions for the school, once a week they take in ideas from the suggestion box; they include club ideas, questions and improvements.
 We have also asked all children in Key Stage 2 to fill in a 'Wellbeing Survey'; this helped us to gather their views and help us to know what to work on.

 Following the School Council Meeting, School Council Members speak to their class to let them know what is going on and tell the class about the issues being discussed and what is happening next.
-This will encourage more children to contribute to further meetings, share worries and let members know the things which could be done to improve the school.
+This will encourage more children to contribute to further meetings, share worries and let members know the things that could be done to improve the school.
 The school will record School Council Achievements on the school newsletter as and when appropriate.

 WHAT IS SCHOOL COUNCIL?